adinapoli/haskell-exchange-2015/slides/slides.md

 # Scaling down

-* •More interesting is the scaling down.
+1. More interesting is the scaling down.
 Ideally we want to kill a worker if the following is true:
-    + ~ That worker didn't receive any new job for a `starvation_time` (say, 5 minutes)
+    + ~ That worker didn't receive any new jobs within a  `starvation_time` period (say, 5 minutes)
-* •At the same time, we would like to opttimise the time the machines stays arounnd
+2. At the same time, we would like to optimise the time it stays around
-* •Last but not least, it needs to commit suicide alone, taking a local decision, as it doesn't know its peers (SN architecture - remember?)
+3. Last but not least, it needs to commit suicide alone (I know it sounds sad..), taking a local decision, as it doesn't know its peers (SN architecture - remember?)

 ------------------